 - Evaluate what you can change.
 Take an honest look at your life and schedule.
 Is there anything you can change or modify?
 What habits can you change?
 Is your online shopping creating financial stress, adding to feelings of burnout?
 Are you choosing to stay home all the time instead of accepting invites with your cohort?
 What are some small things you can change that might make a big difference?

 Utilizing your supports is a major way to help deal with burnout – and Thesis Editor can be one of those supports!
 While we cannot do your work for you, we can provide consultations, editing, and formatting assistance, as well as data analysis services.
 If dissertation, thesis, or project work is overwhelming you and you could use objective and professional guidance, contact us today!
-We’d be happy to see how we can help you reach your goals. < Getting (and Staying) Organized for Graduate School Taking a Gap Year Before Graduate School >
+We’d be happy to see how we can help you reach your goals. < Self-Care During COVID-19 EndNote: An Introduction >